quintype/quintype-amp/readme.md

 To publish the package, bump the version using sematic versioning in `package.json` and `package-lock.json`.
 Merge it to master branch.
 Switch to `master` branch which has the latest unpublished version.
 Make sure you are logged in to npm cli.
 Publish the package to npm by running `npm run dist`, once it is published you need to create a new release of the package by going to the [releases page on Github](https://github.com/quintype/quintype-amp/releases)

+### Note about writing commit messages

+It's important to follow [these guidelines](https://www.conventionalcommits.org/en/v1.0.0/), as versions (major/minor/patch) are released based on commit messages

 ### API Reference

 - #### Adding custom styles: